 As the name suggests, MVC has three components: models, views, and controllers.
 Controllers handle incoming requests from a client or web browser and make decisions about what code to run.
-Views are templates (usually HTML plus some templating language like Handlebars, Pug, or Razor) that get data added to them and then are displayed to the user.
+Views are templates (usually HTML plus a templating language like Handlebars, Pug, or Razor) that get data added to them and then are displayed to the user.
 Models hold the data that is added to views, or data that is entered by the user.

 A common pattern for MVC code is: